-It is a fact that many problems in applied mathematics can be formulated using only polynomial equalities and inequalities, which are satisfied if and only if the problem has a solution.
+It is a fact that many problems in applied mathematics can be formulated using only polynomial equalities and inequalities, that are satisfied if and only if the problem has a solution.
 In this regard, Tarski's results on the existence of a decision procedure for elementary algebra over the reals, settles the decidability of Problem 2.1 for this quite large class of problems.

 When F is a polynomial, the Tarski-Seidenberg decision procedure [BCR98, Mis93, Bos82] provides an explicit algorithm for deciding if (2.1) holds, so the problem is decidable.
-There are also a few alternative approaches to effectively answer this question, also based in decision algebra; see [Bos82] for a survey of classical available techniques, and [BPR96] for more efficient recent developments.
+There are also a few alternative approaches, also based in decision algebra; see [Bos82] for a survey of existing techniques.

-Regarding complexity, the general problem of testing global nonnegativity of a polynomial function is NP-hard (when the degree is at least four), as easily follows from reduction from the matrix copositivity problem; see [MK87] and Section 7.5.
+Regarding complexity, the general problem of testing global nonnegativity of a polynomial function is NP-hard (when the degree is at least four), as easily follows from reduction from the matrix copositivity problem, see [MK87] and section 6.5.
 Therefore, unless P=NP, any method guaranteed to obtain the right answer in every possible instance will have unacceptable behavior for problems with a large number of variables.
 This is the main drawback of theoretically powerful methodologies such as quantifier elimination.

 If we want to avoid the inherent complexity roadblocks associated with the exact solution, an attractive option is to settle for approximate answers, that are "reasonably close" to the original question.
 The issue therefore arises: are there conditions, that can be efficiently tested, that guarantee global nonnegativity of a function?
-As we will see in Section 3.2, one such condition is given by the existence of a sum of squares decomposition.
+As we will see in section 3.2, one such condition is given by the existence of a sum of squares decomposition.